 Process & What We Did

 Together with the client, we set up the management of all the project stages.
-We clarified what we need to stay within the budget and strict time limitations without losing in quality.
+We clarified what we need to stay within the budget and strict time limitations without losing quality.
 The back and front end were decided to start in the middle of the design process - it enabled designers and developers to work simultaneously, hand in hand.

 In Artkai, we place great emphasis on the research-based approach.
 It gives us a clear picture of what will work and why, which dictates our next decisions.